MidoriKami/NoTankYou/README.md

 # No Tank You
 [![Download count](https://img.shields.io/endpoint?url=https://vz32sgcoal.execute-api.us-east-1.amazonaws.com/NoTankYou)](https://github.com/MidoriKami/NoTankYou)

+# This plugin has recently undergone a significant rewrite, this documentation is currently out of date

 Plugin for XivLauncher/Dalamud, shows a warning banner ingame **you or your party members** are forgetting to do role-specific actions.
 Tank Stance, Dance Partner, Scholar Faerie, Summoner Pet, Sage Kardion.